char0n/vladimirgorej.com/_posts/2021-10-02-how-to-apply-apache2-license-to-your-open-source-software-project.md

 To apply the license to your Open Source software project, create two files: `LICENSE` and `NOTICE` in the top level of the source tree.
 The license text that you fetched from `https://www.apache.org/licenses/LICENSE-2.0.txt` goes into the `LICENSE` file.
 Your copyright notice goes into the `NOTICE` file.
 Doing these two things makes the application of the Apache 2.0 License as explicit and clear as it can be.
 Sounds pretty easy, right?

+Another good source of information about applying Apache 2.0 License to a software project can be official ["How to"](https://infra.apache.org/licensing-howto.html) from Apache Software Foundation directed to Apache Committers.